qitianwu/IDCF/README.md

 ## InDuctive Collaborative Filtering (IDCF)

-The codes and data used in ICML'21 paper [Towards Open-World Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach](https://arxiv.org/abs/2007.04833).
+Code and data used in ICML'21 spotlight paper [Towards Open-World Recommendation: An Inductive Model-Based Collaborative Filtering Apparoach](https://arxiv.org/abs/2007.04833).
 There is a Chinese tutorial [Blog](https://zhuanlan.zhihu.com/p/451858601?) that introduces this work in an easy-to-follow manner.

 This work proposes a new collaborative filtering approach for recsys.
 The new method could achieve inductive learning for new users in testing set and also help to address cold-start problem on user side.